benricket/interactive-optimizer-algorthms/index.md

 ## Quasi-Newton Methods

 Newton's method may sound great, but the issue is with the matrix inversion step.
-Straightforward approaches have a time complexity of $O(n^3)$, and while there do exist methods for performing the inversion a bit more efficiently, it's still a very intensive process.
+Straightforward approaches have a time complexity of $O(n^3)$ --- in other words, when the number of dimensions of the input space is scaled up by a certain factor, the number of total operations that needs to be performed increased by that factor cubed, becoming very computationally expensive very quickly.
+While there do exist methods for performing the inversion a bit more efficiently, it's still a very intensive process.
 For a large matrix, it isn't particularly feasible.
 Therefore, quasi-Newton methods are built around using an approximation to the inverse Hessian that can be more efficiently computed.